neurobiology-ut/PHILOW/_README.md

 2) You can upload your own dataset to train and predict, or try it on demo data

-## Contributing

-Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

-## License

-Distributed under the terms of the [BSD-3] license, "napari-PHILOW" is free and open source software

-## Issues

-If you encounter any problems, please [file an issue] along with a detailed description.

 # Authors <br>

 Shogo Suga <br>